-As at 31 December 2013 the Group had entered into contracts for the construction and purchase of property, plant and equipment of GEL 658,214 thousand (2012: GEL 692,679 thousand) mainly relating to the Main Line Modernization and Tbilisi Bypass projects (see note 9(a)).
+As at 31 December 2014 the Group had entered into contracts for the construction and purchase of property, plant and equipment of GEL 561,489 thousand (2013: GEL 658,214 thousand) mainly relating to the Main Line Modernization and Tbilisi Bypass projects.

-The Group has entered into contracts for construction of the Gardabani Combined Cycle Power Plant (CCPP) and purchase of inventory with outstanding capital commitments of GEL 149,719 thousand at 31 December 2013 (2012: GEL 247,702 thousand).
+The Group has entered into contracts for construction of the Gardabani CCPP and purchase of inventory with outstanding capital commitments of GEL 49,968 thousand at 31 December 2014 (2013: GEL 149,719 thousand).